gsora/gsora.xyz/content/cv/index.md

 ## Work experience {#work-experience .unnumbered}

- - **Obol** (2023) --- working on pioneering Distributed Validator technologies.
+ - **Obol** (2023) --- working Distributed Validator technology.
 Delivered backend solution and hands-on protocol engineering for the Charon distributed validator client software, as well as back-end engineering for soon-to-be announced products.
+Tech leading the Core Protocol team, and delivered the first fully automatically-tested, stable version of the product.

  - **Ignite (previously Tendermint)** (2021 - 2022) --- worked on distributed ledger technologies.
 Shipped the first iteration of [Emeris](https://emeris.com) backend, and some fixes to the Cosmos SDK, worked on SSI and DIDs.